JoeM-RP/jmeyer-exercise/README.md

 ## Assumptions
 - Appointment status (booked vs avilable) would be committed to central backend using a RESTful API.
 I've used mock data to represent a simple data model and use some "tickery" on the front end to mimic backend behaviors.
-- Appointments do not contain PII and cane be stored "in the clear".
+- Appointments do not contain PII and can be stored "in the clear".
 PII would need to be stored using SecureStorage
 - English is the fallback language
 - Screen reader only supports English